Opening Day lineups and rotations for every team

 5. Jameson Taillon, RHP

-Imanaga took the ball on Opening Day a year ago, but that assignment is up for grabs.
-Horton has the potential to lead the staff after his breakout rookie showing in ‘25.
+Imanaga took the ball on Opening Day a year ago, but that assignment will go to Boyd this year after the veteran's first career All-Star showing last year.
+Horton enjoyed a breakout rookie showing in ‘25.
 Cabrera joined the staff via trade this winter.
-Behind these five, Chicago has depth in Colin Rea, Javier Assad, Ben Brown and Jordan Wicks, with Justin Steele (left elbow) looking to return in the first half.
+Behind the five listed above, Chicago has depth in Colin Rea, Ben Brown and Javier Assad, with Justin Steele (left elbow) looking to return in the first half.

 PIRATES